SiddharthaSen99/CreditCardFraudDetection/README.md

     Scipy : 1.2.1
     Sklearn : 0.20.3

-  These can be checked easily
+These can be checked easily by importing the required libraries, and checking their versions in a similar way as shown in Cell 1.

+## Dataset

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNjkwNjg1Niw4NDE3NjYxNzJdfQ==
+eyJoaXN0b3J5IjpbMjUwODY4OTY4LDg0MTc2NjE3Ml19
 -->